Misty (TV series)

 Misty (Korean: 미스티) is a 2018 South Korean television series starring Kim Nam-joo and Ji Jin-hee.
 The series marks Kim Nam-joo's small screen comeback after six years.
-It aired on JTBC's Fridays and Saturdays at 23:00 (KST) time slot from February 2 to March 24, 2018.
+It aired on JTBC from February 2 to March 24, 2018, every Friday and Saturday at 23:00 (KST).

 Synopsis

 Go Hye-ran (Kim Nam-joo) becomes the prime suspect in a murder case.
-Her husband Kang Tae-wook (Ji Jin-hee) ends up being her legal counsel despite their marriage being on the rocks.
+Her husband Kang Tae-wook (Ji Jin-hee) ends up being her legal counsel despite their marriage being on the rocks after she aborted their unborn child and value career over family.